livz/livz.github.io/_posts/2017-09-10-serene-binary-analysis.md

 Recently I have found out about the [angr](http://angr.io) framework for binary analysis.
-According to the official website its capabilities are very exciting: _symbolic execution_, _automatic ROP chain building_, _automatic exploit generation.
+According to the official website its capabilities are very exciting: _symbolic execution_, _automatic ROP chain building_, _automatic exploit generation_.
 But what impressed me even more was the amount of [documentation](https://docs.angr.io/) available, both for installing and getting started with real projects.
 It looks like a lot of work has been put into this project.
 The people behind it are security researchers from [Computer Security Lab at UC Santa Barbara](http://seclab.cs.ucsb.edu) with a long tradition of winning CTFs.